Thanksgiving Lessons for Your Sunday School Class

 After reading the key passage, you may ask the following questions:

-• Why do you think Jesus fed the 5,000 people when He could have sent them away?
+• Why do you think Jesus chose to feed the 5,000 people instead of sending them away?

-This Thanksgiving lesson reminds us of how wonderful, merciful, good, and great our Lord is.
-It also reminds us to turn into prayer and worship as an act of giving thanks and praising Him for His goodness.
+Thanksgiving isn’t just a day off school or an excuse to eat an extra slice of pie; it’s a reminder of how wonderful, merciful, and downright amazing our Lord truly is.
+It’s a call for us to turn to prayer and worship as acts of giving thanks and praising Him for His endless goodness.

 Key Passage